When Science Goes Awry

 For two years Steve and I had worked patiently to gain the baboons’ trust.
 The animals had gradually learned that humans on foot posed no danger.
 Now we were preparing to exploit that trust.
 The baboons had no idea what was coming.

-The first darting appeared to go perfectly.
-Derek casually positioned himself behind an adult male sitting on the ground with his back turned.
-He inserted the dart into the blowpipe, raised it to his lips, and fired.
+The first darting went without a hitch.
+Derek casually positioned himself five yards behind an adult male sitting on the ground with his back turned.
+He inserted the dart into the blowpipe, raised it to his mouth, and blew.

 The dart struck the baboon in the lower back and remained lodged in the muscle.
 The startled animal ran about twenty yards, stopped, sat quietly for a moment, and then slowly collapsed as the drug took effect (photo).

 Blood samples were collected, dental impressions made, and body measurements recorded.
-An hour later the baboon was walking again, though groggy, and soon rejoined his troop wearing brightly colored plastic ear tags.
+An hour or so later the baboon was walking again, though groggy, and soon rejoined his troop wearing brightly colored plastic ear tags.6

 At first the process seemed manageable, but complications soon emerged.
-One darted baboon climbed high into a tree before the Ketamine fully took effect and fell heavily to the ground like a limp mannequin.
-Fortunately, the deep sand broke the fall.
+One darted baboon climbed high into a tree before the ketamine fully took effect and fell heavily to the ground like a limp rag doll.
+Fortunately, the deep sand cushioned the fall.

-After that, whenever a darted animal climbed a tree, four of us sometimes stood beneath it holding a blanket stretched tight like a fire net, hoping to catch it before it hit the ground.
-It was quite unnerving, but during the first several dartings the baboons suffered no apparent injuries.
+After that, when a darted animal climbed a tree, four of us sometimes stood below holding a blanket stretched tight like a fire net, hoping to catch it before it hit the ground.
+It was quite unnerving, but during the initial dartings the baboons suffered no apparent injuries.

 We even successfully darted a mother carrying a small infant (photo), which calmly clung to her throughout the procedure.